wyp1125/CCnnImageClassifier/README.md

 # cCNN-Image-Classifier
 Configurable Convolutional Neural Networks for Image Classification.

 The programs in this package preprocess images using CV2, and build image classifiers and then classify images using Convolutional Neural Network (CNN).
-The CNN model can be conviniently specified using a "json" file.
+The CNN model can be conveniently specified using a "json" file.

 Datasets
 Selected classes of images obtained from the links provided by ImageNet.
 For each class, several hundreds of images are needed for training the CNN model.
 Each class should use a separate folder.
 The image files must be in "jpg" format.